munsta2/Shadows-of-Orosveil/content/Orosveil Player’s Handbook/Campaign Read me.md

 ![[Pasted image 20241023192915.png]]

 The red would be the new 2024 rules where as the blue is the old 2014 rules.

+## <u> Note taking </u>

+I highly recommend players take some form of notes throughout the campaign.

+Since we're playing bi weekly there's a good chance you might forget some details that might be important down the road.

+When I play as a player here's stuff I like to take notes on:

+- any important characters I meet and what purpose do they serve in regards to my player
+- Any quests that I might want to try and complete
+- Any details I noticed that I think would be good to know for later
+- questions that I have that I want to try to get answered

+## <u>Learning your character </u>

+After you finishing creating your character (for more info look to the [[Creating Your Character for Shadows of Orosveil]] guide ) I highly recommend to take some time to learn your characters skills and abilities that come from your class

+This means learning the type of spells/ attacks of other things your character might be able to do.

+Since we're going to be a bigger group combat is going to take longer.
+One way we can help speed it up is by knowing how your character works so your not spending time during your turn wondering what you should do

 ## <u>Tools for Player</u>

 Link for Digital version of the [Players Handbook](https://the-eye.eu/public/Books/rpg.rem.uz/Dungeons%20%26%20Dragons/D%26D%205th%20Edition/Core/Player%27s%20Handbook.pdf)